tytydraco/yessleep/out/Broken_by_the_night.md

 Doctors had also run out of medications to try, the last being the narcoleptic anesthetic Xyrem (aka GHB, the infamous date-rape drug from [Diddy’s parties](https://www.eonline.com/news/1408795/diddy-allegedly-laced-baby-oil-with-date-rape-drug) — a Schedule I narcotic prescribed by Dr. Earley as an extreme final measure.
 The most controlled substance in America (only one central pharmacy is authorized to dispense it), Xyrem was taking forever to get approved, required passing through complex safety hoops, and cost $25,000 per month.
 Receiving it was weeks or more away with no indication it would work where others failed.

 Sleep deprivation is a form of torture considered among the worst.
 Losing a single hour of rest makes Division I basketball players miss twice as many shots the next day.
-The most sublime music ever written, Bach’s Goldberg Variations, was commissioned to treat “Mad” King Ludwig of Bavaria’s insomnia for a reason — sleeplessness drives you crazy.
+The most sublime music ever written, Bach’s Goldberg Variations, was commissioned to treat “Mad” King Ludwig of Bavaria’s insomnia because sleeplessness drove him crazy.

 We’ve all experienced at some point the relentless feeling after one sleepless night.
 In just three days, sleep deprivation breaks prisoners of war into giving up classified secrets.
 So by the time my insomnia hit the 6-month mark in July, the once unfathomable thought of cutting my life short slowly started to creep into my mind as a last resort for rest.
 Insomnia had literally become my death bed.